wolfSSL/wolfTPM/README.md

 For interfacing to your hardware platform see the example `examples/tpm_io.c` callback function `TPM2_IoCb`.
 Here you can modify or insert your own IO callback code for the TPM demo.

-There are examples here for Linux, STM32 CubeMX, Atmel ASF and BareBox.
-The advanced IO option is required for I2C support because it adds the register and read/write flag as parameter to the IO callback.
+There are examples here for Linux, STM32 CubeMX, Atmel ASF, Xilinx, Infineon TriCore and BareBox.

+The advanced IO option (`--enable-advio`/`WOLFTPM_ADV_IO`) is required for I2C support because it adds the register and read/write flag as parameter to the IO callback.

 ### Hardware